amgarton47/CS62data-structures/LinkedLists/project/README.md

 ## Description

-In previous labs and lectures you have used Doubly Linked List classes to store information.
+In previous labs and lectures, you have used Doubly Linked List classes to store information.
 But you were actually given the underlying Doubly Linked List implementation, which opaquely encapsulated the underlying data structures and the implementations of insertion, deletion, and enumeration operations.

-In this project you will do the low level implementation of a Doubly Linked List.
+In this project, you will do the low level implementation of a Doubly Linked List.
 This is a much simpler implementation than the ones to which you have previously been exposed, and focuses more on the correct maintenance of inter-node references.